Inspiaaa/HCoroutines/README.md

 - `TweenCoroutine`
   - `Co.Tween(tween => { ... set up the tween here ... } )`
   - Special coroutine that manages a tween instance.
 Waits until the tween has stopped playing.

+- `TimeoutCoroutine`
+  - `Co.Timeout(delay, co)`
+  - Runs a coroutine until completion or until a certain delay has passed, after which it is killed.

 ## Scene-Local CoroutineManager